fauzanspratama/tech-documentation/NotificationCard.md

 }
 ```

+## Performance Considerations

+- **View Recycling**: Always set `notificationCardDelegate = null` in `onViewRecycled()` to prevent memory leaks
+- **Attribute Processing**: Uses `withStyledAttributes` for efficient XML attribute parsing
+- **View Inflation**: Binding is initialized once in constructor for optimal performance
+- **Configuration Changes**: Properly handles configuration changes through saved state

+## Accessibility

+- Implements `performClick()` for proper accessibility support
+- Uses semantic properties for screen readers
+- Maintains proper focus states and clickable regions
+- Supports talkback for all interactive elements

 ---

 >[!Note]
 >This component is designed for comprehensive notification systems within Desklab apps.
 It works well in lists, detail screens, and as standalone notification items.
 The triple delegate pattern allows for flexible interaction handling based on your app's navigation patterns and user workflows.
+The component automatically handles category-specific styling and icon selection, making it easy to maintain consistency across different notification types.